Jeff Smith

 ✅ Pros:

-– Smooth, slow action for delicate presentations.
+– Lightweight for delicate fly presentations.

 ❌ Cons: